charmplusplus/charm/doc/projections/manual.rst

    or timestep of a computation without having to memorize or write on a piece of paper when exactly the phase or timestep occurred.

    It consists of a pull-down text box and 2 buttons.
-“Add to History List” adds the current time range to the pull-down list to the left of the button.
+"Add to History List" adds the current time range to the pull-down list to the left of the button.
 The dialog box maintains up to 5 entries, replacing older entries with newer ones.
-“Remove Selected History” removes the currently selected entry in the history list.
-“Save History to Disk” stores current history information to the file “ranges.hst” in the same directory where your logs are stored.
+"Remove Selected History" removes the currently selected entry in the history list.
+"Save History to Disk" stores current history information to the file "ranges.hst" in the same directory where your logs are stored.
 Note that you will need write access to that directory to successfully store history information.
 A more flexible scheme is currently being developed and